Dear Wedding Couple

 As an example, if you are from a single parent family and you want your mother to be more prominent in certain moments, it would be important if I learn this about you before the wedding.

-There’s the simple idea that a photographer can just turn up at a wedding and start taking pictures, but there’s also a personalised and better way of doing things - natural, intimate and emotional pictures that are specifically catered to your situation.
+There’s the simple idea that a photographer can just turn up at a wedding and start taking pictures, but there can also be a personalised way of doing things.

-If you are lost on what your wedding day should look like, consider what pictures would you love to see a year after your wedding.
-Will it be gatecrashing where the guys show their silly side, quality time with your family at home, or letters exchange just the two of you somewhere away from the crowd?
+If you are still lost on what your wedding day should look like, consider what pictures would you love to see a year after your wedding.
+Will it be gatecrashing, where the guys show their silly side?
+Or will it be at home, a quiet time with the family?
+Maybe exchanging letters just the two of you somewhere away from the crowd?
+What venue is ideal for you?
 Regardless, it’s always better to plan a relaxing and flexible itinerary where you get to soak in the experience, rather than spending a lot of time in the car rushing from one place to another.

 It’s important to choose a videographer whose sense of aesthetics and working style is similar to the photographer.
 In the past, I have worked with videographers whose visions differed greatly from mine, and that created a difference on the final photographs.
 When styles match however, we can complement each other’s work.